-The Waterloo Digital Library (WDL) is an online repository used for sharing select items from the special and archival collections held by the University of Waterloo Library (Library).
-Items available on the site have been shared to improve access for reference and research purposes to on- and off-site researchers.
+The Waterloo Digital Library (WDL) is an online repository used for sharing select items from Special Collections & Archives (SCA) and the University of Waterloo Archives.
+The site is maintained by the University of Waterloo Library (Library) to improve access for reference and research purposes to on- and off-site researchers.

 The Library is committed to providing everyone with information and services in a manner that reflects their need and aligns with the Accessibility for Ontarians with Disabilities Act (AODA).
 Information about accessibility services offered by the Library is available on the Library Accessibility Services website.

 AODA implications for special collections and archival materials